MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient5-getrunningprocessdescriptionwide.md

 ### -param DescriptionSize [in]

 Specifies the size in characters of the buffer <i>Description</i>.
+This size includes the space for the '\0' terminating character.

 ### -param ActualDescriptionSize [out, optional]

 Receives the size in characters of the extra information.
+This size includes the space for the '\0' terminating character.
 If <i>ActualDescriptionSize</i> is <b>NULL</b>, this information is not returned.

 ## -returns